Advanced Solid Rockets

 Anna di Cosmo manages the Materials, Processes and Labs Department at Avio (Rome), a cross functional team with the responsibility to define and validate formulations, processes and NDT in the areas of composite materials and parts, thermal protections, liners, adhesives and solid propellants.

-She first joined Avio in 2005 and spent his early career working as Responsible for Composites Materials, for structural and rigid thermal protection applications.
+She first joined Avio in 2005 and spent her early career working as Responsible for Composites Materials, for structural and rigid thermal protection applications.
 She was involved in materials selection, characterization, development and industrial processes for the composite cases of the solid rocket motor stages of the Vega and Vega C launch vehicles (Zefiro 9, Zefiro 23 and P80, Z40 and P120C).
 Later she was responsible for solid propellant research, development, and industrial processes both for space and tactical application.
 Prior to working at Avio, she was Scientist at Lamberti S.p.A (a fine chemicals company), where she developed experience in synthetic-polymers Polyurethane R&D laboratory.
 She is the inventor and co-inventor of four patents in the field of polyurethanes (crosslinkers, adhesives and rheology modifiers) and polymeric formulations for prepreg.
 Anna graduated in Chemistry at University of Bari (Italy) in 2001 with special honors.

 AIAA Training Links